Lycoming College Summer Stringfest

 - John Paul Tobin, Viola, Chamber Music, Baroque

-The Lycoming College Young Artist Summer Stringfest (LCSF) is a concentrated program of Lessons, Supervised individual Practice, Performance Classes with Pianist, Chamber Music, Music Theory and Special Topics culminating in Public Recitals.
-Students enrolled will receive a DAILY lesson with an artist teacher, an assigned practice room supervised by experienced staff, Performance Classes with a piano accompanist, Music Theory Review and Special Topics and Discussions with featured Public Recitals at the end of each week.
-Students will be expected to practice a minimum of 2 hours each morning and will perform regularly with the pianist in Performance Class.
-Ensemble experience will be offered in the form of Chamber Music in various combinations and levels.
-For students who are serious about playing the violin, viola or cello, the LYCO STRINGFEST offers a unique summer music study opportunity.
-The tuition for the TWO WEEKS is $500 (option to attend one week IF SPACE PERMITS - $350), which includes lessons, supervision, pianist, classes and use of the Lycoming College music facilities.
+The Lycoming College Summer Stringfest is two concentrated programs featuring lessons, supervised individual practice, performance classes with pianist, chamber music, music theory, group activities and special topics culminating in a public recital.
+Young Artist participants are scheduled to perform the National Anthem at our local Minor League Baseball Stadium.
+Students enrolled will receive a DAILY lesson with an artist teacher, an assigned practice room supervised by experienced staff, Performance Classes with a piano accompanist, Music Theory Review and Special Topics or Group activities and Discussions with a featured Public Recital at the end of the week.
+Students will be expected to practice each morning and will perform regularly with the pianist in Performance Class.
+Ensemble experience will be offered in the form of Chamber Music or Group performance in various combinations and levels.
+For students who are serious about playing the violin or viola, Stringfest offers a unique summer music study opportunity.
+The tuition for the WEEK is $325 for Young Artists and $200 for Intermediate, which includes lessons, supervision, pianist, classes and use of the Lycoming College music facilities.

-LYCO STRINGFEST is open to violinists, violists and cellists who are looking for a summer music experience designed specially for them.
-An audition and interview will be required for admission if the staff does not know the student's playing and level.
+Stringfest is open to violinists, violists, and cellists who are looking for a summer music experience designed especially for them.
+An audition or teacher recommendation will be required for admission if the staff does not know the student's playing and level.

 Saturday 10:00 a.m. – 12:00 p.m.